Deepan-Karmakar/p5.js-tutorial/Intro-to-HTML.md

 HTML is a markup language.
 It tells the web browser how to structure and display content.
+Every HTML file is just a text document.
+If you open it in a text editor you see words and markup, but if you open it in your browser you see formatted text with no markup symbols.

 ##Tags